 - Non-essentials, like stuff from the dollar bins at Target (a weakness of mine)

-- Toys for our daughter (another weakness for us)
+- Toys for our kids (another weakness for us)

 - Alcohol (has a category in our budget, but we’re taking October off)